jstriblet/book-notes/the-object-oriented-thought-process.md

 ## Chapter 7: Mastering Inheritance and Composition
 **What is ingeritance and compositon?/**
-- Inheritabnce involves inheriting attributes and behabiors from other classes, where there is a true parent / child relationship.
+- Inheritance involves inheriting attributes and behaviors from other classes, where there is a true parent / child relationship.
 The Child (or subclass) inherits directly from the parent (or superclass).
 Composition involves building objects by using other objects.

 ### Reusing Objects
 - The primary reason why inheritance and composition exists is object reuse.
-In short, you can build classes (which ultimatyly become objects) by utilizing other classes via inheritance and composition, which in effect are the only ways to reuse previously built classes.
+In short, you can build classes (which ultimately become objects) by utilizing other classes via inheritance and composition, which in effect are the only ways to reuse previously built classes.

 ### Inheritance
 - Inheritance follows a "is-a" relationship pattern.
-- A primary advantage for inheritance is that code for implementing a method only needs to be writen once and not everywhere the code is used.
+- A primary advantage for inheritance is that code for implementing a method only needs to be written once and not everywhere the code is used.
 - The general form of an inheritance tree is to go from general to more specific.

 ### Composition
 - Composition follows a "has-a" relationship pattern.
-- Whenever a particular object is composed of other objects, and those objects are included as object fields, the object is know as a compound, aggreagste, or a composite object.
+- Whenever a particular object is composed of other objects, and those objects are included as object fields, the object is know as a compound, aggregate, or a composite object.

 ### Why Encapsulation is Fundamental to OO
 - Encapsulation is the process of packaging your program, dividing each of its classes into two distinct parts: the interface and the implementation.
 **How does inheritance weaken encapulation?**
-- Changing the implementation of a method or implemention of a method when a classes inherits it from its super class that change can have ripple effects across all objects that use that super class.
-This can have unintended conseequensces and so makes encapulation unstable and potentially buggy.
+- Changing the implementation of a method or implementation of a method when a classes inherits it from its super class that change can have ripple effects across all objects that use that super class.
+This can have unintended consequences and so makes encapsulation unstable and potentially buggy.

 #### A Detailed Example of Polymorphism